Genre: Sci-Fi Survival

 SEASONAL CONTENT

 The focus of the game revolves around the toys that the players can collect from Kinder Joy.
 My task was to build and design content that the players could get from those toys every season.
-This includes having different Avatars from the toys as well as different characters or items for gameplay purposes depending on the season.
+This includes having different characters from the toys as well as different items for gameplay purposes depending on the season.